-Final race instructions here
+Final race instructions will be published here

-This race will be held under England Athletic rules.
+This race will be held under England Athletics rules.

 THE COURSE ROUTE

-livestock in the fields.
+This is a multi terrain route on grassy tracks, fields, gravel and tarmac paths.
+It is possible there will be livestock in the fields.
 There are kissing gates along the route.
 There are road junctions which will be marshalled but care should be taken when crossing roads.
 The route will be self-navigated, runners should look out for the Ouse Valley Way waymark signs, there will also be yellow navigational signs, high visibility barrier tape tied to trees and marshalls at the road crossings.
 The course is open to the public, runners will need to be alert to other users.

 Map of the route here

-The first section is along Earith village High Street, the road will not be closed and runners should stay on the footpath.
+The first section is along Earith village High Street, the road will not be closed; runners should stay on the footpath.

-The race finish is at Eynesbury.
+The race finish is at Eynesbury in St Neots.

 WATER STATIONS AND CHECKPOINTS

-There are water stationsat approximately 4, 8, 12, 14, 17, 20 and 23 miles and in the finish area.
+There are water stations at approximately 4, 8, 12, 14, 17, 20 and 23 miles and in the finish area.
 Marshalls at each water station will be confirming that all runners have passed through.
-There will be some nibbles eg jelly babies at the water stations.
+There will be some nibbles e.g. jelly babies, flapjacks at the water stations.
 Water will be served in cups.
 Please put cups in the bins provided.